GM forecasts flat 2020 profit after a rough 2019

 Revenue in the quarter fell nearly 20% to $30.8 billion.

-On Tuesday, rival Ford Motor Co delivered a weaker-than-expected 2020 forecast, warning of higher warranty costs, lower profits at its credit arm and continued investments in future technology such as self-driving cars, sending shares sliding.
-(Reporting by Ben Klayman and Joseph White Editing by Nick Zieminski)
+On Tuesday, rival Ford Motor Co (F.N) delivered a weaker-than-expected 2020 forecast, warning of higher warranty costs, lower profits at its credit arm and continued investments in future technology such as self-driving cars, sending shares sliding.

+GM said income from its joint ventures in China fell to $200 million in the fourth quarter from $300 million a year earlier, as wholesale vehicle deliveries fell by 20%.

+The Detroit company said “slower adoption of new fuel-efficient technology” by Chinese customers hit fourth quarter results from the world’s largest auto market.
+The company is backtracking from an effort to sell vehicles with three-cylinder engines in China, and will offer more four-cylinders.